 Ornaments: Sharp or breakable ornaments, dreidels, and even aluminum foil should be kept out of reach.
 String objects, especially tinsel and ribbons, are to be safeguarded at all costs.
 They are thin and sharp and can wrap around intestines or ball up in the stomach.

 Stress and company: With everyone coming and going, watch out for open doors and sneaky pets.
 Make sure your labradoodle and other pets have collars and tags on in case of escape.
-Ask guests to keep an eye out for pets under foot and remind them that sometimes your normally friendly labradoodle or cat may be less than willing to deal with enthusiastic children and rooms full of unfamiliar people.
-Provide a special quiet place with a blanket and fresh water for your pets to retreat to when the festivities get too stressful.
+Ask guests to keep an eye out for pets under foot and remind them that sometimes your normally very friendly labradoodle or cat may be less than willing to deal with enthusiastic strangers, boucing children and or rooms full of unfamiliar people.
+Provide a special quiet place with a blanket (maybe a healthy chew treat) and fresh water for your pets to retreat to if the festivities get too stressful.